Deciding on a wood for a desk is often the hardest part of the project.

 - Select grades of wood have fewer voids and knots

 Tip: always buy “S3S wood” that is planed and straight-line ripped on one edge.
-It will prevent a lot of headaches later, including worrying about accidently ripping a chip out of an expensive board with your compact benchtop planer.
+It will prevent many headaches later, including worrying about accidentally pulling a chip out of an expensive board with your compact benchtop planer.

 Wood Desktop Finishing Considerations

-So, to help your project with the best possible finish, here’s a few pointers:
+So, to help your project with the best possible finish, here are a few pointers:

-- Sander pressure: when sanding be sure to let the weight of the machine do the work.
+- Sander pressure: when sanding, let the machine’s weight do the work.
 Why?
-Because there are thousands of folks just like you who found later that a high pressure sanding will leave swirls in the finish from pressing the sanding disk into the wood.
+Because there are thousands of folks just like you who found later that high-pressure sanding will leave swirls in the finish from pressing the sanding disk into the wood.

 - Water resistance: consider investing in the proper protective gear and use a urethane finish or epoxy.
-The long-term advantages of a water resistant clear finish is well worth it.
+The long-term advantages of a water-resistant clear finish are well worth it.

 Wood Desk Top Assembly Tips & Tricks